 In 1998, ostensibly to reduce confusion regarding the group’s non-Nicaragua-related left-wing organizing work, Nicaragua Network staffers incorporated the Alliance for Global Justice.
-AFGJ would ultimately subsume the Nicaragua Network as a project of the Alliance.
+AFGJ ultimately subsumed the Nicaragua Network as a project of the Alliance.

-In the early 2000s, AFGJ would be involved in anti-International Monetary Fund and anti-World Bank demonstrations.
+In the early 2000s, AFGJ was involved in anti-International Monetary Fund and anti-World Bank demonstrations.
 The group also claims credit for helping form the Act Now to Stop War and End Racism (ANSWER) Coalition, which has ties to the extremist Workers World Party.